Mediant Fractions Algorithm

 After finding appropriate mixer cycles, the following loops can calculate all of the desired mediant fractions that are within the target range, up to the specified maximum denominator.
 The loop will discard a few fractions that are outside the target range, depending on how far away the mixer cycles are from the target range.
 Provided that the loop starts with appropriate mixer cycles, none of the generated mediant fractions need to be reduced.

-The mediant fraction method inherently inserts each generated fractions in its proper position in the sequence, sorted descending by the cycle mean year (or month).
+The mediant fraction method inherently inserts each generated fraction in its proper position in the sequence, sorted descending by the cycle mean year (or month).
 The algorithm as written below requires that the starting mixers must be arranged in descending mean year (or month) order.

 The mediant fraction generation algorithm shown next checks whether each mediant fraction is within the target range, based upon the simple cycle fraction.
 This is optional because, depending on the programming environment, it may be more efficient to insert all mediants whose denominator is not beyond the maximum, and then either keep all of the generated fractions or discard the out-of-range fractions after the generation phase is complete.
 To keep all of the fractions, omit all statements concerning the CycleFraction or the in-range row numbers, highlighted in brown, like this paragraph.